 While it's a good idea to let people know when you're looking for a job, it's best to prioritize how you will do so, says Eric Mochnacz, a management and human resources consultant at Fairfield, New Jersey–based HR services firm Red Clover.
 First, identify the people you know who are influencers and well connected in your field and who may be able to put you in touch with hiring decision-makers.
 Then, in an appropriate manner, release the news to your network that you're looking for a new opportunity.
 If you're being careful about disclosing that you're doing this, play it close to the vest and confide only in trusted contacts.
 “There's nothing wrong with being focused on who you choose to reach out to,” he says.

 Your networking strategy should be focused, but also keep your eyes open for new connections who may be able to help.
-While it's more challenging in the age of social distancing, if you have the opportunity to chat with someone at a social event or through an introduction, do so.
+If you have the opportunity to chat with someone at a social event or through an introduction, do so.
 You never know when you'll meet someone who could be a good contact, Standke says.

 Stay on top of industry news